BenGalewsky/bengalewsky.github.io/_posts/2019-01-07-ZeroToReanaOnOpenstack.markdown

 ```
 sudo helm repo add openstack-traefik https://bengalewsky.github.io/openstack-traefik
 ```
-2. Use the OpenStack dashboard to look up: the Private Network IP and the public IP of the node that will serve as your gateway.
+2. Use the OpenStack dashboard to look up the Private Network IP and the public IP of the node that will serve as your gateway.
-3. Update your DNS record to add a wildcard A record that points to the external IP address of this ingress node.
+3. Update your DNS record to add a wildcard `A` record that points to the external IP address of this ingress node.
 4. Deploy traefik as:
 ```